quicwg/base-drafts/draft-ietf-quic-recovery.md

 reordering, causing a sender to detect spurious losses.
-Detecting spurious losses leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss.
-Implementers MAY use algorithms developed for TCP, such as TCP-NCR
+Detecting spurious losses leads to unnecessary retransmissions and may result in degraded performance due to the actions of the congestion controller upon detecting loss and spurious retransmissions.
+Implementers MAY use algorithms developed for TCP, such as TCP-NCR {{?RFC4653}}, to improve QUIC's reordering resilience, though care should be taken to map TCP specifics to QUIC correctly.

-{{?RFC4653}}, to improve QUIC's reordering resilience, though care should be taken to map TCP specifics to QUIC correctly.
-Similarly, using time-based loss detection to deal with reordering, such as in PR-TCP, should be more readily usable in QUIC.
+QUIC implementations may use time-based loss detection to deal with reordering, such as in PR-TCP.
 Making QUIC deal with such networks is important open research, and implementers are encouraged to explore this space.

 ### Early Retransmit